 Languages and Our First Years of Life

-When a child's brain is exposed at a very young age to language, it builds representations of the sounds, but according to researchers it was unknown until now if there was a long-lasting #memory of them even when the child is no longer exposed to that language.
+A child's #brain exposed at a very young age to a language builds representations of the sounds, but it was unknown until now if there was a long-lasting memory of them even when the child is no longer exposed to that language, explain the researchers.

 The MRI revealed that all the girls previously exposed to Chinese - whether they continued to speak the language or not - had the same part of the brain active; the girls exposed only to French didn't have it.

 "Mental representations built in the brain while learning a language at a very young age do persist into #adulthood, even when one loses the ability to speak it", concluded the researchers.